SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/02callbacktypes.rst

 	usernameService?.getRandomUsername { model, error ->

 	    if (model != null) {
 	        //Success!
-We have a 'model we can use.
+We have a 'model' we can use.
 Let's get the username val myGeneratedRandomUsername = model.randomUsername
 	    } else {
 	        //Uh-oh!
 It seems there's an error...